 How We Print

 At StrombergBrand we primarily use screen printing for imprinting on fabrics.
 This means we have specific requirements to set up art files when orders begin production.
 Screen printing is also known as silkscreen printing, serigraphy, and serigraph printing.
 This versatile yet relatively simple form of printing has been around for over 700 years.
 Essentially, for each design/logo, a 'screen' must be created which is similar to a stencil.
 Ink is moved over the screen and pressed into fabrics (such as umbrella panels) to create a high-quality and long-lasting imprint.
+We use individual Pantone inks.
+Slightly different methods for screen printing exist, depending on preferred technique and equipment, so different companies will often have different image requirements.
+Please see below for StrombergBrand's suggestions.

 If a logo uses multiple colors, a screen must be created for each color.
 We separate these colors into multiple files, each of which is used to make screens.
 Many people therefore choose to have 1-color versions of designs to reduce costs.
 But for anyone who wants 2 or 3 colors in the final product, it's important to keep these facts in mind.
 If there are overlapping elements in a design, the colors must be separated properly to eliminate/create gaps, and special care needs to be paid attention to ink color.
 Some inks will change color when printed over other inks.
 For example, when blue and yellow screens overlap, that section becomes green.
+We do our best to review art files and fix common mistakes, but submitting a quality art file increases accuracy.

 Vector art generally uses the following filetypes: